Information for outpatients

 Patients may need further rehabilitation which may be more appropriate in a patient’s own home or in an inpatient rehabilitation facility.

-If you attend our Emergency department due to an injury to your arm, leg, shoulder or foot, depending on the severity of your injury, you may be admitted directly to the Orthopaedic Trauma Unit on Ward 33.
+If you attend our Emergency department due to an injury to your arm, leg, shoulder or foot, depending on the severity of your injury, you may be admitted directly to the Orthopaedic Trauma Unit.

 If you do not need admission immediately, you are likely to be referred to our Fracture Clinic.